eikohler/notes-app/README.md

 # Notes App

-A Simple Note Taking App that is easy to use and customizable.
+A Simple Note Taking App that is easy to use and customizable. <br />
 You can select at random colors for each of your notes, rearrange your notes and throw notes in the trash.

 ### Instructions to run
-Clone main repository
+Clone main repository <br />
 In terminal: <br />
-npm install
+npm install <br />
-npm run start
+npm run start <br />
 Open http://localhost:3000/ in the browser

 ### Live Site URL